nello0b/Art-Cropper/README.md

 # Art_Cropper

-This is a Discord bot programmed with Node.js that can crop the art out of Yugioh cards.
+This is a Discord bot programmed with Node.js that can crop the art out of Yu-Gi-Oh! cards.
 All the user needs to do to use the bot is write `~crop` or `~crop-pend` (for Pendulum Monsters) and attach the images of the cards they want cropped.
 The bot will then send back the art of those cards.

 ## Demo